zeebinz/kohana-generator/guide/generator/tasks.md

 	Do you want to continue? [ y, n ]:

 Notice that by default you're asked to confirm any actions - *exists* means the item won't be replaced.
 You can change the behaviour by using the `--force` option usually, and if you don't want to be asked for confirmation use `--no-ask` or `--quiet`.
 If you want to see what the changes will be without making them and don't want the prompt, use `--pretend`.
 Entering 'n' as your response will end the task, 'y' will create only the resources marked *create*.

+The log output will be colorized by default for consoles that support ANSI escape characters - Windows users will need to install [ANSICON](http://adoxa.110mb.com/ansicon).
+To disable the colors, use the `--no-ansi` option.

 Otherwise, you can add the `--inspect` option to preview the destination filename as well as the rendered file contents: